ZakariaMerghmi/tech-challenge-auth-todo-docker/README.md

 ## 📩 Contact

-If you have any questions, feel free to reach out to the project maintainer.
+thx for reaching out if you have qs I'm available via mail you can find it in the bio or the main README ;)

 ---

 Thank you for reviewing the project!
 ```